 Step 3: Don’t just stand there.
 Keep going!

 Many of the world’s biggest businesses stumbled around for a while before finding the right formula to take off.
-It can take years become an overnight success.
+It can take years to become an overnight success.